I’ve been visiting Los Angeles for 10 years — these are the 4 places I always make sure to visit for incredible food

 - Ben Gilbert/Business Insider

-If you don’t want to wait for one of the outdoor seats, there are a handful off spots inside.
+If you don’t want to wait for one of the outdoor seats, there are a handful of spots inside.
 All of the seating is casual.

 - source